-Travellers have nowadays become more aware of the importance of travel insurance.
-Most holidays are likely to be incident-free, but it is still not worth risking your life and ruining your trip by not taking out travel insurance.
-According to the figures released this month by insurance company LV, around 16% of holidaymakers visited foreign countries without taking out insurance.
-Instead of leaving this important part of your trip until last minute, you should plan on taking out insurance in advance.
+Travellers nowadays have become more aware of the importance of travel insurance.
+Most vacations are likely to be incident-free, but it is still not worth risking your life and ruining your trip by not taking out travel insurance.
+According to the figures released this month by insurance company LV, around 16% of tourists visited foreign countries without taking out travel insurance.
+Instead of leaving this important part of your trip until the last minute, you should plan on taking out insurance on the same day that you pay for your trip.
 Here are top 5 travel insurance tips that you will find useful:

 Tip 1 – Make Sure Your Travel Insurance Policy Covers All Your Activities